crate/cratedb-guide/docs/integrate/collectd/tutorial-collectd.md

 ## Explore data

-After starting the daemon, the first metrics will appear in the designated table in CrateDB, ready to be inspected.
+After the first scraping interval, metrics will show up in the designated table in CrateDB, ready to be inspected.
 ```shell
 psql "postgresql://crate:crate@cratedb:5432/" -c "SELECT * FROM doc.collectd_data LIMIT 5;"
 ```